omry/omegaconf/CONTRIBUTING.md

 `pre-commit install`

-pre-commit will review your code whenever you commit changes with git.
+pre-commit will verify your code lints cleanly when you commit.
+You can use `git commit -n` to skip the pre-commit hook for a specific commit.

 #### Testing
 Run tests directly with `pytest`.